-- Individual external observers must be reliable for each version of the tool they observe with (Pre-K, Toddler, Infant) - External observers must maintain their certification each year by passing an online recertification test.
+- Individual external observers must be reliable for each version of the tool they observe with (Pre-K, Toddler, Infant) - External observers must maintain their certification each year by passing an online recertification test. - If more than a year has lapsed, external observers need to take the CLASS Observer Training and certification again before conducting any CLASS observations. - External observers cannot have any direct working relationship or other potential conflict of interest with the sites, teachers, or classrooms they are observing.
+External observers are not allowed to conduct external observations in the same Ready Region where they conduct local observations.
+(See Appendix C for External Observer Conflict of Interest Policy.) - External observers must complete anti-bias training and training for observing in different types of settings including Special Education, Family Day Homes, and Dual Language Learners.

-- If more than a year has lapsed, external observers need to take the CLASS Observer Training and certification again before conducting any CLASS observations. - External observers cannot have any direct working relationship or other potential conflict of interest with the sites, teachers, or classrooms they are observing.
-(See Appendix E for External Observer Conflict of Interest Policy.) - External observers must complete anti-bias training and training for observing in different types of settings including Special Education, Family Day Homes, and Dual Language Learners. - External observers must complete at least one calibration monthly.
+- External observers must complete at least one calibration monthly.
 Observers who are certified on multiple age-levels of the CLASS tool will alternate the age-level at which they calibrate on a monthly basis. - External observers are required to achieve at least an 80% reliability rate on each calibration for all three age-levels of the CLASS tool Infant, Toddler, and Pre-K. If an observer does not achieve at least an 80% reliability rate, they are removed from observations at that age-level until they calibrate successfully. - External observers must complete at least one double-coding session per program year as an inter-rater reliability check.
-External observer pairs must achieve at least an 85% interrater reliability rate across the four-cycle observation.
+External observer pairs must achieve at least an 85% interrater reliability rate across the four-cycle observation. - External observers must participate in weekly meetings with external observation coordinators to review protocols, receive feedback, and participate in additional CLASSrelated professional development.